-Available to Fall and Spring incoming students, the Peace Corp Master's International (PCMI) program uniquely prepares students to fulfill challenging Peace Corps field assignments in developing countries.
-While attaining a degree from the Monterey Institute and carrying out the Peace Corps mission, students will apply theoretical knowledge learned in the classroom to real-life teaching and teacher training settings.
+Available to Fall and Spring incoming students, the PCMI program uniquely prepares students to fulfill challenging Peace Corps field assignments in developing countries.
+While attaining a degree from the Institute and carrying out the Peace Corps mission, students will apply theoretical knowledge learned in the classroom to real-life teaching and teacher training settings.

 TESOL Peace Corps volunteers work in secondary school or university English as a Foreign Language (EFL) classes and EFL teacher training positions.
 Teaching or teacher training constitutes volunteers primary responsibility.
 Secondary assignments or projects (generally obligatory in Peace Corps assignments) are dependent upon volunteers’ skills and interests as well as particular community needs.
 Some examples of secondary projects include: